 A quick and simple way to get this information is by using the Cost Estimator.
 It's a great online tool that provides instant, personalized out-of-pocket cost estimates based on your benefits and the dentist you selected.
 It’s also a great way to look at your dental costs for a range of different treatments.
 In some cases, the dentist may offer you treatment options, and this can be a great way to assess your possible out-of-pocket costs for each option.

 AT YOUR VISIT

-Share your dental plan information with the office: Present your insurance card, and if you have more than one insurance plan, be sure you bring both cards along and show them both and clarify the coverage with the office staff.
+Share your dental plan information with the office: Let them know you are a member of Delta Dental of Connecticut.
+If you have more than one dental benefits plan, be sure to bring that information as well and clarify the coverage with the office staff.
 Since they will be submitting the bills to the insurance company, they need all the details required to insure the proper billing is done from the start.

 - Share your medical history: Many dentist offices will have a background questionnaire for new patients to complete, which helps them understand the full picture and any precautions they need to take when treating you.
 If your dentist office has not already asked for your general medical history, it's necessary you share such details in advance of your treatment, which will help them give you the best care and avoid any complications.
 In addition to advising the dentist of any medications you take, you should also advise of any medical conditions such as:

 - Heart disease